FriendsOfCake/crud-users/README.markdown

 ## Requirements

-The table holding your user schema and data sould contain these fields:
+The table holding your user schema and data should contain these fields:

 - `token` of a type of your choice, for instance of type `VARCHAR`.
 - `verified` of type `BOOLEAN`, e.g. `TINYINT(1)` for MySQL.